ladyd252/bad-baby/_posts/2020-01-20-alamo-square-pop-ups.md

 ![](/uploads/img-3447.jpg){: width="5184" height="3456"}

 It was really interesting selling in this capacity and seeing what people gravitated towards\!
 Babka was generally the most popular both pop ups, followed by the muffins.
 The first weekend I had quite a few people ask about a gluten free option which is why I ended up adding the tart last weekend.
 I didn’t notice as many people asking about gluten this time, though maybe they just read the menu and figured it out on their own\!
-Luckily, the tart looks awesome (in my humble opinion ;)) and I think it’s delicious regardless of whether you're avoiding gluten or not.
+Luckily, the tart looks awesome (in my humble opinion ;)) and I think it’s delicious regardless of whether you’re avoiding gluten or not.
 I’ll have to post a recipe for it soon.

 Oh, and one more update - you may have noticed a little visual change\!
-After more than a year, happy to say my vision has become a reality, and Bad Baby Bakery is sporting a brand spankin' new logo\!
+After more than a year, happy to say my vision has become a reality, and Bad Baby Bakery is sporting a brand spankin’ new logo\!

-More updates and recipes soon - let me know if there's any recipe you're interested in seeing\!
+More updates and recipes soon - let me know if there’s any recipe you’re interested in seeing\!